ranenbg/Arduino-FFB-wheel/README.md

 - l - support for HX711 chip and load cell (on the y-axis)
 - g - support for external 12bit DAC to be used for analog FFB output (2x MCP4725 i2C)
 -	p - no EEPROM support for loading/saving firmware settings (firmware defaults are loaded at each startup)
+-	u - support for 2 magnetic encoders (AS5600) via i2C multiplexer chip (TCA9548A)
 - m - replacement pinouts for ProMicro (for FFB clipping LED, buttons 3 and 4, PWM direction pin)

 note* some combinations are not possible at the same time, while some are not possible due to ATmega32U4 32k memory limit